karakalo/lumen/doc/index.markdown

 Some informal documents related to the current code:

+* A [Getting Started page][start] to provide some suggestions about what to do once you've built the library and its demos.

 * An informal narrative description of [the Lumen library][nlumen].

 * An informal narrative description of [the demo applications][ndemos].